Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 License=MIT
 -----------

-Dna Features Viewer is an open-source software originally written at the `Edinburgh Genome Foundry
+DNA Features Viewer is an open-source software originally written at the `Edinburgh Genome Foundry
 <http://genomefoundry.org>`_ by `Zulko <https://github.com/Zulko>`_
 and `released on Github <https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer>`_ under the MIT licence.
 Everyone is welcome to contribute !